Presenting legal advice, PM May fans flames of Brexit rebellion

 Deputy DUP leader Nigel Dodds said: “The overall context of this is ... a deeply unattractive, unsatisfactory presentation and he (Cox) needs to therefore rather than recommend this agreement, recommend that it is rejected.”

-Many lawmakers were also angry over not being shown just a summary, not the full legal advice on May’s Brexit deal which her government had seen.
+Many lawmakers were also angry over being shown what they described as a summary, not the full legal advice on May’s Brexit deal which her government had seen.

-The Labour Party and other lawmakers, including the DUP, say that the vote is so important for the future of the country that lawmakers should be able to see any detailed legal warnings concerning parts of the withdrawal agreement.
+The Labour Party and others, including the DUP, say that the vote is so important for the future of the country that lawmakers should be able to see any detailed legal warnings concerning parts of the withdrawal agreement.

-“The government has failed to publish the attorney general’s full and final legal advice to the Cabinet, as ordered by parliament,” Labour’s Brexit spokesman Keir Starmer said.

-“We have therefore been left with no option but to write to the speaker of the House of Commons to ask him to launch proceedings of contempt.”
+“We have therefore been left with no option but to write to the speaker of the House of Commons to ask him to launch proceedings of contempt,” Labour’s Brexit spokesman Keir Starmer said.
+Parliament Speaker John Bercow said he would make a “rapid decision” on the request.

 The proceedings against the government for contempt of parliament could potentially result in one or more ministers being suspended or expelled from the House of Commons.

-The government, in line with usual practice, has resisted publishing its full legal advice on grounds of confidentiality.
+Cox said he could not disclose all the advice for fear of it being “contrary to the interests in the country”, going so far as to shout at Labour MPs that it was no use “baying and shouting” when he said he was trying to guard the public interest.

+“That is all and it is time they grew up and got real.”

-But Monday’s opposition did not bode well for the Dec.
+Monday’s angry session of parliament did not bode well for the Dec.
 11 vote, which will come at the end of five days of bruising debate starting on Tuesday.

 If she loses, May could call for a second vote.
 But defeat would increase the chances of Britain leaving without a deal - a possibility that could mean chaos for Britain’s economy and businesses - and put May under fierce pressure to resign.